 There is also a dry outdoor playground on site along with washroom facilities, lounge chairs, picnic tables with sunshades, fire pits, outdoor exercise equipment and plenty of green space for your kids to run free!

-3. Go for a swim at the Edson Leisure Centre
+3. Go for a summer swim at the Edson Leisure Centre

 If the heat is getting to you, consider visiting the Edson Leisure Centre, which boasts a swimming pool that features a water slide, diving board and both shallow and deep end pools for swimmers of all ages.
 Be sure to soak in the hot tub to relieve those achy muscles before you go!